-Gestational Diabetes: Risk Factors, Symptoms and Implications
+Gestational Diabetes: Risk Factors, Symptoms, and Implications

-Like gestational hypertension, gestational diabetes too is induced by pregnancy.
+Like gestational hypertension, gestational diabetes to is induced by pregnancy.
 It is characterized by an unprecedented rise in blood sugar levels in a woman who otherwise has normal metrics.
 The exact cause of the condition has not been established yet, though it is attributed to placental hormones.
 These hormones support the development of the fetus but in some cases, they block the action of insulin in the body.
 This results in insulin resistance, a condition when the body is unable to produce and use all the insulin it requires.
-In the absence of sufficient insulin, glucose does not leave the blood stream and builds up to reach high levels.
+In the absence of sufficient insulin, glucose does not leave the bloodstream and builds up to reach high levels.

 - Higher level of abdominal fat